Kongesque/scriptable/README.md

 # 📊 GitHub Contribution Heatmap Widget

-A simple, elegant iOS widget for Scriptable that displays your GitHub contribution heatmap on your home screen.
+A simple, elegant iOS widget for Scriptable that displays your GitHub contribution heatmap and current streak.

+- **Visual Alert**: Turns red if you haven't contributed today.
+- **Interactive**: Tap the widget to open your GitHub profile.
+- **Offline Ready**: Caches data in iCloud for 24 hours.

 ## 🚀 Quick Setup

 ### 1. Install Scriptable
 Download [Scriptable](https://apps.apple.com/app/scriptable/id1405459188) from the App Store.
+Ensure iCloud Drive is enabled.

 ### 2. Create the Script
 1. Open Scriptable and tap the `+` button.